EESSI/eessi-bot-software-layer/README.md

 ```

 `scontrol_command` is the full path to the Slurm command used for manipulating existing jobs.
 You may want to verify if `scontrol` is provided at that path or determine its actual location (via `which scontrol`).
 It is also possible to add placeholder values to the scontrol_command.
-This might be necessary on systems where the name of the clusters needs to be passed in order to manage the jobs.
-For example: `/usr/bin/scontrol --clusters=%%(cluster)s`.
-Only placeholders defined in `current_jobs` can be included in the scontrol_command this is currently jobid, cluster, partition, state and reason.
+These placeholders can capture output from the `squeue` command that the bot runs internally, and pass it back to the `scontrol_command`.
+An example where this is in a setup where multiple clusters are managed by the same SLURM instance, and the `scontrol_command` for that instance needs to get the correct cluster name passed.
+This can be achieved by defining `scontrol_command = /usr/bin/scontrol --clusters=%%(cluster)s`.
+Valid placeholder names are currently: `jobid`, `cluster`, `partition`, `state`, and `reason`.

 #### `[submitted_job_comments]` section